open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

 `mod_proxy_balancer` and `mod_dav` got involved in the request processing and time consumed in each of the modules.

-## How can module level details be beneficial ?
+## How can module level details be beneficial?

 To demonstrate the benefits of module level details, we'll introduce an artificial delay in a php script and see how the delay gets displayed in the